 Vitamin C is one of the most important water-soluble vitamins and essential to our bodies for enhanced antibody production.

 IMPORTANT NOTE: Raw elderberries are toxic to eat unless they are safely extracted and processed to remove the toxins.
 Elder branches, bark and leaves should not be consumed at all.
 If you are purchasing elderberry products it is crucial to purchase from a reputable source.
-Sambucol® is the original, most-trusted black elderberry product sold around the world.
+Sambucol® is the original, most-trusted black elderberry vitamins sold around the world.